mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Routing/routing.md

 This feature provides a basic route calculation (shortest path) based on a sequence of given points.
 Although it's not important for the usage of this feature it should be mentioned, that route calculation is using a simple [A\*](https://de.wikipedia.org/wiki/A*-Algorithmus) algorithm.

-There is a further feature [routing hints](../../FurtherFeatures/RoutingHints/hints.md), which is based on this routing feature.
+There is a further feature [turning instructions](../../FurtherFeatures/RoutingHints/hints.md), which is based on this routing feature.

 #### Create a route